Medical Definition of Graves' disease

 Graves, Robert James (1796–1853), British physician.
 Graves was one of the founders of the Irish school of medicine.
 He is remembered especially for his reforms in clinical teaching, such as giving advanced medical students actual clinical experience.
 His description in 1835 of the form of hyperthyroidism that now bears his name was not the first, but it is generally considered to be the first accurate account.

-What made you look up Graves disease?
-Please tell us what you were reading, watching or discussing that led you here.
+What made you want to look up Graves' disease?
+Please tell us where you read or heard it (including the quote, if possible).